 These super easy, juicy, roasted strawberries can be used in a variety of ways!
 A very versatile recipe.

 I love summer strawberries.
 Ontario strawberries in summer are super sweet with a deep red color.
 While my favorite way to enjoy strawberries is just as they are – fresh, sweet, juicy; I do like to buy strawberries in bulk sometimes.
 But then of course, I need to figure out how to keep them for longer.

-Yes, you can make strawberry jam, strawberry relish, or strawberry based drinks like this strawberry shrub.
+Yes, you can make strawberry jam, strawberry relish, strawberry shortcake (or strawberry shortcake ice cream!), and even strawberry based drinks like this strawberry shrub.
 But I do love the simplicity of roasted strawberries!